Compulsory Attendance Ages

 - A common core of knowledge which will provide a strong foundation for further education and training to prepare them for a knowledge-based economy; and

 Where children are exempted from compulsory education, a certificate is issued to indicate the same.
-The application requirements for exemption include information on the curriculum and educational outcomes of the home-schooling programme, and how the child will receive instruction in National Education.
-(Ministry of Education, 2011d).
+The application requirements for exemption include information on the curriculum and educational outcomes of the homeschooling program, and how the child will receive instruction in National Education (Ministry of Education, 2011d).